 Having indeed toured North America for most of last year, the artist “covers the trials and tribulations of falling in love, finding ‘home’, going on tour and losing touch” all of which push him towards the great unknown.

 ‘Take Me Back’ which opens the album, only shares the title with the eponymous track heralding ERASURE’s glorious ‘I Say, I Say, I Say’.
 It’s more MORRISSEY meets TEARS FOR FEARS, in a light, enchanting way with its nostalgic elements weaved in effortlessly.

 Sun filled nostalgia shines through the perfect chill out single ‘Under The Sun’.
 Eloquently produced, this track marries the melancholic voice approach with summer disco beats.
-In the style of REAL EXPERTS or the über popular DISCIPLES, this hits the spot beautifully before being transported into the world of ‘Yr Love’.
+In the style of the über popular DISCIPLES, this hits the spot beautifully before being transported into the world of ‘Yr Love’.
 With personal lyrics, simplified vocals and summer melody, we are served another little musical gem, this time polished to perfection, while still being an uncomplicated club anthem.

 ‘Illusions’ while having been finished last, is certainly not an afterthought.
 ROOSEVELT is playing with his new toys here, in the form of eBay bought vintage guitar pedals, psychedelic sounds and filter sweeps.
 He does the same on ‘Lucia’ and ‘Losing Touch’.
 “Losing Touch is about being on tour and losing perspective” he explains.
 “I spent an entire day recording guitar feedback through 5 different amps and the whole process was really therapeutic.”